EnriqueSPR/house_renting_madrid/README.md

 * Performed data cleaning steps and removed outliers.

-* Exploratory Data Analyses shed light into the most important parameters driving house prices in Spain.These parameters were chosen in the model building process.
+* Exploratory Data Analyses shed light into the most important parameters driving house prices in Spain.
+These parameters were chosen in the model building process.

 * Optimized Linear, Lasso, Decission Tree, Random Forest, Support Vector Regressors using GridsearchCV to find the best model.